End-to-end Temporal Action Detection with Transformer: Experiments

 \subsection{Ablation Study}

+In this subsection, we validate the effectiveness of different components of TadTR and evaluate the effects of various hyper-parameters.
+Unless specially noted, all reported results are with the default training and setting.
+TadTR-lite is used for THUMOS14.

 \textbf{The importance of context information.} The key of Transformer is the self-attention mechanism that incorporates the context in a video sequence.
-In TadTR, we leverage two kinds of context, inter-snippet context from all snippets and inter-action context from all action queries, which are captured by Transformer encoder and the self-attention module in Transformer decoder respectively.
+In TadTR, we leverage two kinds of context, snippet-level context from related snippets and instance-level context from related action queries, which are captured by Transformer encoder and the self-attention module in Transformer decoder respectively.
 By removing Transformer encoder, we get a variant ``TadTR w/o encoder''.
-By removing the self-attention module in the decoder, we get a variant ``TadTR w/o inter-action context''.
-We report the performance of the two variants in Table~\ref{tab:hacs_sota}.
-It is observed that removing the encoder leads to a significant performance drop of 3.93\% average mAP.
+By removing the self-attention module in the decoder, we get a variant ``TadTR w/o instance-level context''.
+We report the performance of the two variants in Table~\ref{tab:hacs_ablation}.
+It is observed that removing the encoder leads to a 3.89\% drop on HACS Segments, 6.93\% drop on THUMOS14, and 0.87\% drop on ActivityNet in terms of average mAP.
 It indicates that the Transformer encoder is crucial for our model, as the decoder requires long-range and adaptive context to reason the relations between the actions and the video.
-Removing instance-level context, the average mAP drops by 1.13\%.
+Removing instance-level context, the average mAP drops by 1.13\% on HACS Segments, 2.66\% on THUMOS14, and 1.98\% on ActivityNet.
 We conclude that the context information from other action instances is also helpful for action detection.

 \textbf{Transformer encoder~\textit{v.s.}~CNN encoder.} We try replacing the Transformer encoder with a 1D CNN encoder, which is common for temporal modeling in previous TAD methods.
 The 1D CNN encoder is composed of two 1D convolutional layers with 256 filters of kernel size 3 and ReLU activation.
-This variant is denoted as ``TadTR with a 1D CNN encoder".
-As can be observed in Table~\ref{tab:hacs_sota}, the performance of this variant is worse than TadTR (-2.92\% average mAP), even with higher computation cost.
-We also explore deeper CNNs and larger convolution kernels, but no improvement is observed.
-The results show that 1D CNN is inferior to Transformer encoder.
+As can be observed in Table~\ref{tab:hacs_encoder}, using 1D CNN encoder leads to 2.88\% average mAP drop when NMS is not applied (the default option), and 1.41\% average mAP drop when NMS is applied.
+Interestingly, the performance of this variant with NMS is improved by 1.17\% over that without NMS.
+It indicates that there are many duplicate detections.
+One possible reason is that CNN features are locally correlated.
+Therefore, it is hard to differentiate between close predictions as they have similar features.